Nutil/DuckieTV/ESOF-docs/Software Tests.md

 3. [Bug Report] (#bug-report)

 1) Degree of Testability of the software program
-Topics: Discuss how 'testable' is the program.
-Discuss how to improve the testability of software components.

-The testability of software components (modules, classes) is determined by factors such as:
-- Separation of concerns: The degree to which the component under test has a single, well defined responsibility.
 - Heterogeneity: The degree to which the use of diverse technologies requires to use diverse test methods and tools in parallel.

 2) Test Statistics
      Number of tests (# tests unitários; # tests de sistema, # tests de desempenho, ...)
      % coverage (given by tools like EclEmma)
      Code coverage: is it any good? (see http://avandeursen.com/2013/11/19/test-coverage-not-for-managers/)

-3) [Opcional] Take a bug report, create test cases to reproduce it, and fix it, eventually using automated software fault diagnosis techniques. (grade >18)

 ## Introduction